google/WebFundamentals/src/content/en/updates/posts/2015/11/presentation-api.markdown

 The Presentation API, along with the [Remote Playback API](https://w3c.github.io/remote-playback/), is part of the [Second Screen Working Group](http://www.w3.org/2014/secondscreen) effort to enable web pages to use second screens to display web content.

-These APIs take advantage of the variety of devices coming online, including connected displays that run a user agent, enabling a diverse range of applications where a user has access to a 'control' device and a 'display' device.
+These APIs take advantage of the range of devices coming online — including connected displays that run a user agent — enabling a rich variety of applications for users with access to a 'control' device and a 'display' device.

-Let us know what you make of them!
+Let us know what you make of them.

 ### Find out more